Release frequency

-Accelerate is only available to members of LaunchDarkly's Early Access Program (EAP).
-If you want access to this feature, join the EAP.
+Engineering insights is only available to members of LaunchDarkly's Early Access Program (EAP).

 Overview

-This topic explains how to use LaunchDarkly's release frequency metric view.
+This topic explains how to use the releases page in engineering insights.

-Accelerate defines a release as when you change how customers experience your application.
+In LaunchDarkly, a release is when you change how customers experience your application.
 For example, a release occurs when you turn on a feature flag that targets a large subset of your customers, or when you update the targeting rules for a flag that's already on.

 One of the four traditional DevOps Research and Assessment (DORA) metrics is deployment frequency.
 However, feature flags give you the power to decouple deployments from releases, which means traditional DORA metrics give you an incomplete picture after you've adopted feature flagging.